andrasq/node-krequest/Readme.md

 api more convenient to use (give it a nicer "hand-feel") and to ease transition away from `restify.createJsonClient`.

-The modified api is a blend of request and jsonClient, combining the good features of each; specifically
+With some minor differences (described below), it behaves just like `request`.

+Summary

+        // POST request, gather and return response to callback var krequest = require('krequest');
+        krequest.post(uri, body, function callback(err, res, body) {
+            // ...
+        });

+        // POST request, return response as it arrives via events var reply = krequest.post(uri, body);
+        reply.on('data', function(chunk) { ... });
+        reply.on('end', function() { ... });

+Differences from `request`:

-- web requests can specify the body directly as a call parameter like jsonClient
+- web requests can specify the body directly as a call parameter eg `post( uri, body, callback )`, like jsonClient
-- calls return the un-decoded binary response by default (`encoding:null`), like qhttp
+- calls return the un-decoded binary response by default (`encoding:null`), like qhttp Specify a different encoding or call `body.toString()` to convert.
-- both absolute and relative urls work without surprises, like jsonClient
 - a `url` specified as a `defaults()` option is a baseUrl, like jsonClient.
 Note that request prevents a baseUrl from being overridden by another fully qualified url; use the `url` jsonClient syntax for that.
 - request bodies are json-encoded if not already a string or Buffer, like jsonClient
-- fixes `encoding:null` handling
-- if not specified, request content-type is auto-detected as `text/plain`, `application/octet-stream` or `application/json`
+- if the request Content-Type is not specified, it is auto-detected as one of `text/plain` (strings), `application/octet-stream` (Buffers) else `application/json`.

+Fixes and other changes:

+- both absolute and relative urls work without surprises, like jsonClient
+- an fully qualified url in a call overrides a baseUrl specified in `defaults` instead of erroring out
+- `encoding:null` works, binary response handling is fixed
 - callback is optional, like request
 - body and options are optional
 - only the `post`, `get`, `put` etc convenience methods are wrappered; `request()` is unchanged